 What is the most effective way to remove rhubarb roots from the soil?

-The most effective way to remove rhubarb roots from the soil is to dig them out.
-You should dig at least 4 feet around the rhubarb plant to remove all of the visible roots.
-You may be unable to remove every root, but the more you remove, the more effective your efforts will be.
-If you are looking for more information on how to remove rhubarb roots from the soil, you can check out this source.
+To remove rhubarb roots effectively, dig at least 4 feet around the plant.
+Focus on extracting all visible roots.
+You might miss a few, but removing the majority will significantly reduce regrowth.
+More information on how to remove rhubarb roots from the soil, you can check out this source.

 Can vinegar be used as a herbicide for rhubarb plants?